 Romney, the party’s 2012 nominee for president, has been one of the few Republicans in the Senate to oppose Trump.
 In his statement, he asserted that the “historical precedent” of election-year nominations is that the Senate “generally does not confirm an opposing party’s nominee but does confirm a nominee of its own.”

+“If the nominee reaches the Senate floor, I intend to vote based upon their qualifications,” concludes Romney’s statement.
 In 2016, nearly nine months before the presidential election, Senate Republicans refused to vote on President Obama’s nominee for the high court, Merrick Garland, claiming it was “too close to the election.”
 At the time, nothing was mentioned about ‘opposing party’ nominees.
+Trump has tweeted that he will announce his nominee to replace Ginsburg on Saturday.
+We are now just 42 days before the 2020 election day.

 I hope whatever you received for your soul was worth it.